spaceandtimelabs/sxt-node-docs/README.md

 > Note: While the above references the `sxt-node:testnet-v0.53.0` docker image, this will change; please reference the "Resources" channel in the Testnet Nodes section of the [SXT Discord](https://discord.gg/spaceandtimeDB) or this [GitHub repository](https://github.com/orgs/spaceandtimelabs/packages/container/package/sxt-node) for the latest docker image.

 #### 1.2.3.
 Helm Chart

+> [!NOTE]
+> If you choose to use Docker instead of Kubernetes, you may skip this step.

 For installation on Kubernetes we have created a helm chart sxt-node-chart.
 Adding Helm repository with following command:

 ```bash